War’s trauma apparent in portraits of Gazan children

 Now, she struggles to speak with relatives or detach from the mobile phone, spending hours playing games, stopping to look at web pages related to the attack.
 “It’s almost like in losing her mom, she lost her life and her ability to deal with life and people,” Ishkontana says

 When Ishkontana leaves to go on any errand, Suzy weeps and insists on going along — she fears losing him, too.
-He took her to her mother’s grave; she brought along a hand-written note.
+He took her to her mother’s grave; she brought along a handwritten note.

 “Mama,” she wrote, “I want to see you.”